John-Paul Himka: Life

 Himka is of mixed ethnic background, Ukrainian (on father's side) and Italian (on mother's).
 Initially, he wanted to become a Greek Catholic priest and studied at St. Basil Seminary in Stamford, Connecticut.
 However, due to the radicalization of his political views to the left by the end of the 1960s he did not pursue that vocation.

 Career

-Since 1977, he taught at University of Alberta, Department of History and Classics.
+Beginning in 1977, he taught at University of Alberta, Department of History and Classics.
 He became full Professor in 1992 and retired from the university in 2014.
 Himka is the recipient of several awards and fellowships, most notably the Rutherford Award for Excellence in Undergraduate Teaching in 2006, the Philip Lawson Award for Excellence in Teaching, and the J. Gordin Kaplan Award for Research Excellence.
 He served as co-editor of the Encyclopedia of Ukraine for three volumes devoted to history.